Regulatory Model Numbers

 Ground Extender Kit (Optional)

-This section describes the optional ground extender kit for NEBS compliance.
+This section discusses the optional ground extender kit for NEBS compliance.

 SKU Description